 Teaching children the skills they need now and down the road through creativity and understanding is my strength.
-My experience in and out of the classroom has led me to focus on my passion– working with children with special needs.
+My experience in and out of the classroom has led me to focus on my passion– working with children who are unique in the way they think and need support (special needs).
 My perseverance and curiosity serve me well in elucidating the most effective means of empowering a child to use his or her strengths to overcome challenges.

 Since 2007, I have been teaching students with various speech and language impairments, ADHD, Autism, executive functioning challenges, anxiety disorders, developmental delays, and learning disabilities.
 A prime responsibility of my role is to differentiate academic, behavioral, and emotional expectations for each child while maintaining meaningful instruction.
 Balancing these components, although challenging, is the best part of my work.
 Over the years, the child’s developing self-motivation and feeling of being understood have been critical for student success.

 I am a graduate of New York University’s Childhood Education and Special Education dual Master’s program.
-I have been teaching for six years, five of which were spent at The Parkside School, the premier school for speech and language impairments in New York City.
-Fluency with task-analysis, executive functioning skills, and understanding each child’s perspective of the world has prepared me to work with children and their families in the New York City metropolitan area.
+From 2008-2015, I taught at The Parkside School, the premier school for speech and language impairments in New York City.
+I now work as the Learning Specialist at a progressive Chinese immersion school in San Francisco.
+Fluency with task-analysis, executive functioning skills, and understanding each child’s perspective of the world has prepared me to work with children and their families in New York City and beyond.

 After spending 2 years in the advertising world, I was unhappy, uninspired and unwilling to give my job 100%.
 I had always thought about becoming a teacher, but was swept up in this fantasy idea of being an “international business woman” who traveled the world, briefcase in my hand and high heels on my feet.
 Once I realized this was not the reality I was living, I decided to listen to the voice in the back of my mind telling me to give teaching a try.